 Because it is possible that the newer version may be deployed over an existing installation which already uses the billing database, the Liquibase change-set has been written in such a way as to look for existing tables and to modify them only as necessary.

-If you start the domain containing the billing
+If you start the domain containing the billing service over

 a pre-existing installation of the billing